 Shell and Exxon concealed climate change facts for profit from fossil fuels.

-That’s why protection and regulation are key parts of environmentalism.
-Without them, there could be more damage to nature than we can fix.
+That’s why protection and regulation are vital to environmentalism.
+Without them, nature could suffer more damage than we can repair.

 Sustainability and Resource Management

 Sustainability means using things so we don’t run out of them.
-It’s a wise method to save resources for future use.
+It’s a wise method of saving resources for future use.
 Resource management is its collaborator.
-It helps us decide how best to use our natural supplies like water, land, and minerals.
+It helps us decide how to use our natural supplies, such as water, land, and minerals.

 Environmentalists work hard on these ideas.
-They promote smart consumption and better ways to manage materials.
-Also, they push for the use of renewable resources instead of ones that can run out, like oil or coal.
+They promote wise consumption and better ways to manage materials.
+They also push for the use of renewable resources instead of ones that can run out, like oil or coal.

 Together, sustainability and resource management help safeguard nature for all living beings now and later.